 Through Summer 2019

 “What does absence look like?
 How can loss—of objects, of memory, of yourself—become a tool for artistic expression?
 In the face of today’s increasingly noisy consumer culture, What Absence Is Made Of answers these questions and more as it mines the Hirshhorn’s extensive collection in search of the mind-bending ways that artists surmount the limits of the material world.”
-(Hirshorn catalogue)
+(Hirshorn catalog)

 March 6, 2018–May 28, 2018

 Lewis uses the art of poetry, taking poems to create his images.
 In this case, he created the poems using and rearranging panels from the Calvin and Hobbes comic strip.
 The thirty-four resulting collages are haunting.

 This is a show spanning 60 years of one of Germany’s most famous modern figurative artists.
 His work is provocative and innovative.
 Visitors will not walk out without be shaken and moved.

 The joint galleries house one of the world’s great collections of Asian arts.
 The Freer houses mostly permanent collections (it may not sell or lend any of its collection), and the Sackler has permanent and short term exhibits.

 The Prince and the Shah: Royal Portraits from Qajar Iran (Freer)

 Encountering the Buddha: Art and Practice across Asia (Freer)

 To Dye For: Ikats from Central Asia (Sackler)